SAKryukov/multi-tenant-electron-host/README.md

 The solution features cross-platform packaging and multi-process debugging and refined UI conceptions: culture-independent menus with the unified subscription based on *command sets*, hot keys, replacement for HTML *access keys*, hints used as the replacement for HTML titles.

-Presently, there are two tenant applications:
+Presently, there are three tenant applications:

 * Conceptual Electron Editor is a proof-of-concept text editor that showcases interesting techniques related to Electron, Node.js, and Web technologies.
 It includes a plugin architecture, macros, refined search and replace conceptions.

 * Personal Database is a single-file database featuring dynamic schemas.

+* [Storage-Free Pass](https://sakryukov.github.io/publications/2022-12-06.No-need-to-Store-Encrypt-or-Memorize-Passwords!.html) is a password generator that combines master passwords with non-secret account information (seed) to create strong passwords.
+Passwords are not stored anywhere; they are generated every time they are used.

 [Command Line](https://github.com/SAKryukov/conceptual-electron-editor/blob/main/docs/command-line.md)